run-ai/docs/docs/admin/runai-setup/authentication/sso.md

     Use your SAML response file to fill in the fields below.

 === "Saml 2"

     1. Choose `From computer` or `From URL`.

     	1. For `From computer`, press the `Metadata XML file` field, then select your file for upload.
     	2. For `From URL`, in the `Metadata XML Url` field, enter the URL to the XML Metadata file.

-    2. Copy the `Rediect URL` and `Entity ID` for use with your identity provider if required.
+    2. Copy the `Redirect URL` and `Entity ID` for use with your identity provider if required.
     3. In the `User attributes` field enter the attribute and the value in the identity provider. (optional)
     4. When complete, press `Save`.
     5. In the `Logout uri` field, enter the desired URL logout page.
 If left empty, you will be redirected to the Run:ai portal.
     6. In the `Session timeout` field, enter the amount of idle time before users are automatically logged out.
 (Default is 60 minutes)

 === "Open ID Connect"

     1. In the `Discovery URL` field, enter the discovery URL .
     2. In the `Client ID` field, enter the client ID.
     3. In the `Client Secret` field, enter the client secret.